FullMetalNicky/FrontNetPorting/README.md

+## The paper-ready branch of this repo has been published under the institute in which I did my master thesis.
+You can find this official release [here](https://github.com/idsia-robotics/pulp-frontnet).

 # FrontNet on PULP-shield

 The goal of this project is to port face-following capabilities to the PULP-shield, and run it on the Crazyflie 2.0.
 Images captured by the mounted Himax camera, are fed to the neural network suggested in [Dario Mantegazza's thesis](https://github.com/idsia-robotics/proximity-quadrotor-learning), which provides the drone's control variables as output.
 The original network was written in Keras and designed to run on a desktop.
 The adaptations and optimizations performed on the network were done according to the work published by [Daniele Palossi](https://github.com/pulp-platform/pulp-dronet) and with his generous help.